 On demand work and insurance

 Robert Hartley, Co-founder and Head of Insurance at Dinghy explained, “at Dinghy we have been aware of the economic pressures that freelancers and platform workers face since day one.
 The founders were all freelancers before and feel strongly that a variable income should not mean that you lose any rights or protections from the risks that are inherent with your work.
 Neither should you be penalised financially for wanting protection.
 As a result, we designed the world’s first on-demand freelancer insurance.
 So, freelancers are protected when they work and can tune down their insurance cover when they are not.
-Offering Professional Indemnity, Public Liability, Business Equipment and Cyber Cover, as well as free legal expenses cover.
+Offering Professional Indemnity, Public Liability, Business Equipment, as well as free legal expenses cover.
 Saving them money and sheltering them from financial insecurity whilst at the same time ensuring that they are protected against risk should anything go wrong.”

 He added, “we are making insurance fairer, faster and cheaper for the new and growing population of platform workers.
 And we think that this is absolutely the right thing to do in a world where the future is freelance and digital.”